NEED HELP? Talk To A Door Expert.

 A doors fire rating is based on time the door resists heat & flame.

 Door fire ratings are based on time.
-A rating may be given for 20 minutes, up to 3 hours, based on the exposure to flame the assembly and door can handle when it encounters fire.
+The rating depends on how long the assembly and door can withstand flame exposure during a fire.
 The test examines the hardware, the wall, and the full hollow metal door assembly as per building code standards.

 Will the pad crack, will there be openings, or seams in which hot gases will be able to escape in the first half hour of the test?

-Once the testing is complete the door assembly is removed then subject to further testing including impact, cooling, and erosion.
+Once the testing completes, workers remove the door assembly and subject it to additional tests, including impact, cooling, and erosion.

-During the cooling process water at a specific pressure, from a 2.5 inch hose with 28mm nozzle will be used to conduct a hose stream test on any door rated over 20min.
+After cooling, doors rated over 20 minutes undergo a hose stream test with specific water pressure.
 During this water test, the stream cannot dislodge any glass over more than 5% of the door surface area.

-Often wire glass is used in fire doors to prevent such glass breakage.
-Furthermore, no cracking, separation or other damage is permitted such as an opening between the wall and door.
+People often use wire glass in fire doors to prevent glass breakage.
+Additionally, they must ensure no cracking, separation, or other damage occurs, like openings between the wall and door

 Available Rating Labels

-When CDF Distributors receives hollow metal doors from the factory, these doors are already UL certified for 3hrs, but are only labeled with a plastic label.
+When CDF Distributors receives hollow metal doors, they are already UL certified for 3 hours, labeled with plastic.

 Often though, local codes require that the steel door match a specific rating, thus as a UL certified labeling facility, CDF will apply the proper UL fire rating label upon customer request.